containers/ramalama/README.md

 You can `run` a chatbot on a model using the `run` command.
 By default, it pulls from the ollama registry.

-Note: Ramalama will inspect your machine for native GPU support and then will use a container engine like Podman to pull an OCI container image with the appropriate code and libraries to run the AI Model.
+Note: RamaLama will inspect your machine for native GPU support and then will use a container engine like Podman to pull an OCI container image with the appropriate code and libraries to run the AI Model.
 This can take a long time to setup, but only on the first run.
 ```